Angie-newbie/Angie-newbie/README.md

-#👋 Hey there!
+# 👋Hello!
-## I'm a creative problem solver who’s passionate about building things that make life easier or more beautiful! whether it's through code or design.
+I'm a creative problem solver who’s passionate about building things that make life easier or more beautiful! whether it's through code or design.

 #💻 What I build with
 - Frontend: HTML, CSS, JavaScript, React